celo-org/docs/blog/03-07-2-23-building-a-celo-remittance-system-a-technical-tutorial-for-developers/building-a-celo-remittance-system-a-technical-tutorial-for-developers.md

 ## Prerequisites

 To get the most out of this tutorial, you should have a solid understanding of Solidity and experience with building smart contracts.
 Familiarity with Celo's messaging protocol and smart contract architecture is also recommended.
 You should also have a basic understanding of blockchain concepts and terminology.
 Additionally, you will need a Celo account and some testnet CELO tokens to interact with the Celo network.
-Create one [here] (https://docs.celo.org/developer/setup/wallet).
+Create one [here](https://docs.celo.org/developer/setup/wallet).

 ## Requirements